gflorez97/dataProcesses2019/docs/index.md

 These histograms represent, at first sight, how the features are distributed.
 It is noticeable that `Points`, `Rebounds`, `Assists`, `Blocks`, `Steals` and `Turnovers` are left-skewed distributions, as most players are in the lower-end of all those stats and just the best players in each area outstand peak with the highest values (with the exception of `Turnovers`, which is a negative stat).
-The `FieldGoalPercentage` seems to follow a normal distribution with a mean of **0.44** and some obvious outliers in `0` and `1`&mdash;in most cases, associated with players that played just a few minutes in a season, and probably shot a few times and either scored or failed those shots).
+The `FieldGoalPercentage` seems to follow a normal distribution with a mean of **0.44** and some obvious outliers in `0` and `1`&mdash;in most cases, these outliers are probably associated with players that played just a few minutes in a season, and just shot a few times and either scored or failed those shots).
-The `Fouls` feature is quite left-skweded, because most players commit between 1 and 2 fouls per game, whereas the `Minutes` feature is distributed more evenly, because the overall amount of key players, role players and occasional players in the league is approximately the same.
+The `Fouls` feature is quite left-skewed, because most players commit between 1 and 2 fouls per game, whereas the `Minutes` feature is distributed more evenly, because the overall amount of key players, role players and occasional players in the league is approximately the same.

 <figure>
 	<img src="https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph2.png" alt="Figure 2: 'Points' by 'FieldGoalPercentage', colored by 'Minutes'">
 	<figcaption>Figure 2: <code>Points</code> by <code>FieldGoalPercentage</code>, colored by <code>Minutes</code></figcaption>
 </figure>

-We suspected the players that played more minutes usually scored more.
+We suspected that the players who play more minutes usually score more.
 This plot confirms it and shows that the `FieldGoalPercentage` tends to the mean when players play a considerable amount of minutes: for players with less than 20 minutes per game (role players or occasional players), the percentage has a higher standard deviation, **0.12** to be precise, than for players with more than 20 minutes per game (**0.05**).

 <figure>